Kanchenjunga South Base Camp: The trail less traveled, the experience never forgotten

 A brief flight from Kathmandu to Bhadrapur will begin the Kanchenjunga South Base Camp Trek Itinerary.
 From Bhadrapur to Illam, it takes five to six hours via bus or vehicle.
 The following day, you will travel by car once more to Taplejung, the starting point of the hike.
 As the route moves from Taplejung towards Lali Kharka and then Khesewa, it will traverse large swaths of the subtropical rainforest.
 To get to Pumphe Danda, you will then have to cross a small brook and go through a forest.
 After some trekking, you will cross a suspension bridge to reach Yamphuding.

 From Yamphudin, you will travel through gorgeous meadows and terraced fields to reach Torongding.
 Your Kanchenjunga South Base Camp Trek Route will proceed towards Cheram, also called Tseram, after Simbuwa Khola.
-To go to the South Base Camp, you have to pass through Oklang, Ramche, and Cheram.
+Kanchenjunga Circuit Trek or Kanchenjunga North Base Camp Trek also meet at Tseram crossing the salela pass and rest here.
+To go to the South Base Camp, you have to pass through Ramche, Yalung Glacier and finally Oktang (Yalung Base camp ie South base camp).

 After spending a remarkable length of time at South Base Camp, you will descend to Torongding.
 From Ramche, you have to descend down Simbhuwa Khola to reach Lamite Bhanjyang.
 From Torongding, you will follow the same route down to Ranipul via Yamphuding, Phumphe Danda, and Simbu.
 To successfully finish your Kanchenjunga South Base Camp Trek Itinerary, you will fly back to Kathmandu after travelling to Bhadrapur from Ranipul.